racerxr650r/avrOS/doc/PI4_Dev_Station.md

 1. See this [Getting Started](https://www.raspberrypi.com/documentation/computers/getting-started.html)
    guide on the [Raspberry Pi website](https://www.raspberrypi.com/) for detailed instructions regarding setting up your Pi and installing the latest version of Raspberry Pi OS.
-For headless mode, I use the 64 bit Pi OS Lite.
+For headless mode, use the 64 bit Pi OS Lite.
    Use the OS customisation in Pi Imager to preconfigure your Raspberry Pi so you don't need to connect a keyboard and monitor to you Pi.
 Be sure to enable SSH.